From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers

 \section{Training}

+All training, testing, and experimental procedures were conducted on a single NVIDIA Quadro RTX 8000 graphics card with 48GB of memory.
 The relevant hyperparameters can be seen in \cref{tab:relationformer_training_settings} and \cref{tab:fasterrcnn_training_settings}.
 For both Relationformer and Faster R-CNN with the Modular Digitization, we employ a 0.95:0.05 training-validation split, allocating the majority of the data to training.
 This partitioning is deliberate, given the transformer network's propensity for requiring substantial amounts of data to achieve good performance.